Exploring the Impact of Model Scaling on Parameter-Efficient Tuning: Related Work

-Besides, some researchers find that performing some \PET methods \cite{lester-etal-2021-power,deltatuning} on large-scale models can almost achieve the full-parameter fine-tuning performance.
-In this paper, we verify this phenomenon is general in the existing \PET methods (\cref{sec:experiment_and_analysis}) and further study the impact of model scaling on the design differences among parameter-efficient methods (\cref{sec:ablations}).
-Furthermore, we will explain the mechanism behind our findings from the optimization perspective (\cref{sec:discussion}).
+In the adaption perspective, some researchers find that performing some \PET methods \cite{lester-etal-2021-power,deltatuning,transferabilitysu} on large-scale models can almost achieve the full-parameter fine-tuning performance.
+In this paper, we further find that as the model scale increases, the performance differences among distinct \PET methods become smaller (\cref{sec:experiment_and_analysis}).
+Hence, we study the impact of model scaling on \PET methods (\cref{sec:ablations}) to fathom this phenomenon and explain it from the optimization perspective (\cref{sec:discussion}).